NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/visualisation/lab-visualisation.rst

 Normalised coverage tracks
 -----------------------------

 Let's start from generating a normalised coverage track in a format called  ``bedgraph`` from bam file.
 The bam file contains data subset to chr1 and chr2, hence we use ``effectiveGenomeSize 492449994`` (length of chr1 and chr2).
-The data is SE, so we extend the reads to average fragment length (which we know from the :doc:`Cross correlation <../data-preproc/data-qc-chip>`) using parameter ``--extendReads 110``.
+The data is SE, so we extend the reads to average fragment length
+..(which we know from the :doc:`Cross correlation <../data-preproc/data-qc-chip>`) (which we know from the :doc:`Cross correlation <../chipseqProc/lab-chipseq-processing>`) using parameter ``--extendReads 110``.
 Last but not least, we scale the track to average 1x coverage using option ``--normalizeUsing RPGC``.

 .. code-block:: bash